SebastianTroy/CppEasySerDes/README.md

- [x] Refactor `RegisterConstruction` to `SetConstruction` so it is clear it should only be called once [x] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [x] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [ ] Add to website and link to website in README
+ [x] Refactor `RegisterConstruction` to `SetConstruction` so it is clear it should only be called once [x] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [x] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [ ] Refactor `PolmorphicClassHelper` to `PolymorphismHelper`, make it not extend ClassHelper, set child types in class template, removing need for a call to SetChildTypes (is this possible?! still need to call static code somewhere too add the child types!)
+ [ ] Add to website and link to website in README
  [ ] In the "Adding It To Your Own Project" section, link to one of my projects that uses this library as a complete example [ ] MAYBE POD helper (that would implement the `Configure` function automatically)